SAP/cf-html5-apps-repo-cli-plugin/README.md

                                        html5-apps-repo.app_host_id properties
    --app, -a                           Cloud Foundry application name, which is bound to
+                                       services that expose UI via html5-apps-repo --runtime, -rt                      Runtime service for which conventional URLs of applications will be shown.
+Default value is 'cpp'
-                                       services that expose UI via html5-apps-repo --url, -u                           Show conventional URLs of the applications, when accessed via Cloud Foundry application specified with --app flag or when --destination flag is used
+   --url, -u                           Show conventional URLs of the applications, when accessed
+                                       via Cloud Foundry application specified with --app flag or when --destination or --destination-instance flag is used
 ```

 #### html5-get